progmaticlab/contrail-build-poc/README.md

 The design can be found in the following doc: https://docs.google.com/document/d/10QZigXMjsujC23fp-y239iK5a7r05UhBW95uybvqJtc/edit#

+## Prerequisites

+This is tested on CentOS 7.4

 ## How to use

 Just clone this repo and run build.sh.